Pages

 The government continues to act without the will of the people.

-Is your "vote" counted or considered?
+Your representative votes, but is your "vote" counted or considered!

 But citizens can take charge of their government.